TUMLWE/PAL/docs/source/user_guide.rst

 Project Definition
 -----------------------

-When creating a new project through the :ref:`GUI<user_guide_GUI>`, a folder with the name of the project is created.
-Additionally, two default folders created, namely a "ReferenceCFiles" and a "SimulinkModels" folders, which are used to store the reference PLC source code and the Simulink models necessary for the SUBMODELs.
+When a new project is initiated using the :ref:`Graphical User Interface (GUI)<user_guide_GUI>`, a folder is automatically generated with the project's name.
+Two additional folders, **ReferenceCFiles** and **SimulinkModels**, are created to store the reference PLC source code and necessary *Simulink* models for the *SUBMODEL* apps.

-Additionally, two excel files are created: “inputfile.xlsx” and “SVI_definition.xlsx”.
-Those files define each project and are used to define the application layers described above, as well as the data exchange between each application.
+Additionally, two Excel files, **inputfile.xlsx** and **SVI_definition.xlsx** are created along with the folders.
+These files are crucial for project definition, outlining the layers of the applications architecture, and showing how data is exchanged among each application.
+Both these files are described in the following paragraphs.

 Inputfile.xlsx
 ^^^^^^^^^^^^^^^^^^^^